weoka/asset-tracker/README.md

 - Jest 6
 - Ethers.js
 - React Router
-- Prime Reacgt
+- PrimeReact
-- Prime Flex (as an equivalent to Tailwindcss)
+- Prime Flex (as an equivalent to Tailwind CSS)
-- Tradingview Lightweight charts
+- TradingView Lightweight charts
 - Yarn

 ## How to run